meilisearch/documentation/references/settings.md

 Settings is a list of all the **customization** possible for an index.

-It is possible to update all the settings in one go or individually with the dedicated route.
+It is possible to update all the settings in one go or individually with the dedicated routes.

 These are the reference pages for the dedicated routes:
 - [Synonym](/references/synonyms.md)